open-access-policies/health-tech/_operational_policies/OP-POL-005.md

 #### **3. Policy**

-All software installed on company endpoints must be properly licensed, have a valid business justification, and be approved in accordance with the procedures outlined in this policy.
-The principle of least functionality shall be applied, meaning only necessary software should be installed.
+All software installed on company endpoints shall be properly licensed, have a valid business justification, and be approved in accordance with the procedures outlined in this policy.
+The principle of least functionality shall be applied, meaning only necessary software shall be installed.

 **3.1 Software Governance Model**